Stronger-MAS: Multi-Agent Reinforcement Learning for Collaborative LLMs: Experiments

 \subsection{Datasets and models.}

 1. \textbf{Experimental Setup.} We train and evaluate Qwen3 models at 1.7B and 8B in the no-thinking mode~\citep{Qwen3TR}.
 All runs use a single node with \(8\times\)~H100 GPUs.
-The rollout sample size is \(K{=}4\) and the turn horizon is $T=4$.
+The rollout sample size is \(K{=}4\) and the turn horizon is $T=4$ for both multi-agent (MA) and single-agent (SA) settings.
 The reward-mixing coefficient is \(\alpha{=}1\) without further tuning.
 Full training details appear in Appendix~\ref{app:training_detail}.

 \paragraph{2.\ Baselines.} We evaluate five variants (all initialized from the same base model): (a) Single Agent (prompt-only): one frozen LLM solves the task end-to-end; (b) Single Agent + GRPO: as (a) but trained with GRPO~\citep{shao2024deepseekmath}; (c) MAS (prompt-only): role-specialized prompting over a frozen, role-sharing backbone; (d) MAS + RL (role-sharing policy): all roles share one policy and pooled trajectories update it jointly; (e) MAS + RL (role-specialized policies): samples are routed by role and each policy is optimized independently (no parameter sharing).